The ¡BioRevolution! Project

 An exciting partnership with food co-ops: 50¢ per pound of Organic ¡BioRevolution! coffee sold exclusively at food co-ops across the country funds innovative agriculture projects.

-The first funded project will be scholarships to La Fortaleza, a farmer-led grassroots biodynamic teaching farm in Marcala, Honduras.
-Our partners from around the globe will gain and share knowledge around soil health and improving climate resiliency.
-The project supports farmers learning, innovating and sharing practices to improve the profitability and resiliency of their farms.
+The first project included scholarships to La Fortaleza, a farmer-led grassroots biodynamic teaching farm in Marcala, Honduras.
+Our partners from around the globe gained and shared knowledge around soil health and improving climate resiliency.
+The project supported farmers learning, innovating, and sharing practices to improve the profitability and resiliency of their farms.
+Since 2021, the ¡BioRevolution!
+Project funded two farmer exchanges at COMSA Co-op.

 Our supply chain is cooperative